AndrewPrifer/framer-motion-theatre/README.md

   );
 }

-// All components using framer-motion-theatre hooks must be directly wrapped in withTheatre.
-Other than that, they are regular React components. const Box = withTheatre("Box", ({ color }: { color: string }) => {
+// All components using framer-motion-theatre hooks must be directly wrapped in withTheatre. const Box = withTheatre("Box", ({ color }: { color: string }) => {
   // useSheetObject returns an object of motion values you can plug into motion.* elements. const div = useSheetObject("div", {